QuantumBFS/CuYao.jl/README.md

 - focus!, relax!
 - join
 - density_matrix
+- fidelity (not including density matrix)
+- expect

 ### Other Operations
-- statistic functional diff blocks
-- expect for statistic functional
+- autodiff is supported when the only parameterized gates are rotation gates in a circuit.

 ## The Team